 As we head into the months that bring us bonfires and painted trees, I always find myself craving rich and hearty meals that fully satisfy.

-Here are 5 recipes that will not only meet the needs of your busy schedule but will leave you and your family with a smile:
+Here are 5 fall recipes that will not only meet the needs of your busy schedule but will leave you and your family with a satisfied tummy and a smile:

 Any recipe that begins with slow cooker and ends with soup is sure to be a hit.
 This potato soup variation requires minimal hands-on time and offers optional toppings such as bacon, cheese, and green onions.
 A true crowd pleaser!